-Handling Timeouts on Automate sessions
+Handling timeouts on Automate sessions

 Learn about the different timeouts like Idle Timeout, SO Timeout and Session Limit Reached on BrowserStack Automate and their possible resolutions.

-The following timeouts may appear in the STOP_SESSION logs of your sessions:
+These timeouts may appear in the STOP_SESSION logs of your sessions:

 Idle timeout

-If you are using BrowserStack SDK, you can set the following capabilities in the browserstack.yml
+If you are using BrowserStack SDK, you can set the following capabilities in the browserstack.yml file:

 idleTimeout: 300